tfpf/graph-plot/README.md

 ## General
 Customplot cannot replace Matplotlib or Pyplot.
-It just does a few things which make the plot look appealing.
+It just does a few things which make the plot look pretty (to my eyes, at least).
 For sufficiently complicated plots, you may have to use functions of Matplotlib or Pyplot directly.

 Only `rectilinear`, `polar` and `3d` projections of Matplotlib axes are supported.
 Other projections can also be used, but their beautification may not happen automatically.

-Except interactive plotting (see below), everything should work out of the box with any Matplotlib backend on any platform.

 ## Interactive Plots
-As seen in the image above, you can interactively adjust some plot elements of all Matplotlib axes in a figure.
+As seen in the image above, you can interactively adjust some plot elements of all Matplotlib axes in a figure (provided that the curses module is installed and available).
 To do so, just use `customplot.show(fig)` (`fig` being the Matplotlib figure instance) instead of `plt.show()`.
 More details can be found in `examples.py`.

-Interactive plots should work well with not only the `TkAgg` and `TkCairo` backends, but also some others, like `GTK3Agg`, `GTK3Cairo`, `WXAgg`, `WXCairo`, `Qt5Agg` and `Qt5Cairo` on GNU/Linux and Windows.
-On macOS, they currently work only with `TkAgg` and `TkCairo`.
-Hence, Customplot will automatically select `TkAgg` if this program is run on macOS.
+Interactive plots do not work with the `TkAgg` and `TkCairo` backends; this is due to a limitation of Tkinter.

 ## Fonts
 Using a good font can significantly improve the appearance of your plot.
 (Check